Programming languages and what’s next

 • Reading time:1 mins read

-Please find a mini Python program to check out your IBM Z Open Automation Utilities installation and get started with it’s possibilities.
+Please find a mini Python program to check out your IBM Z Open Automation Utilities installation and explore its possibilities.

 Find more information in the IBM documentation.